-- 12. Procurement shall be conducted in a manner that - (a) ensures integrity, fairness and transparency in procurement proceedings; - (b) promotes fair competition among, participation by, and equal treatment of, suppliers; - (c) maximizes economy and efficiency; and - (d) promotes sustainable development.
+- 12. Procurement shall be conducted in a manner that - (a) ensures integrity, fairness, transparency and accountability in procurement proceedings; - (b) promotes fair competition among, participation by, and equal treatment of, suppliers; - (c) maximizes economy and efficiency and promotes best value for money; and - (d) promotes sustainable development.